zmap/zmap/INSTALL.md

 ## Installing via Package Manager

 ZMap operates on GNU/Linux, macOS, and BSD.
-The latest stable version (v2.1.1) can be installed using most OS package managers:
+The latest stable version may be available in package managers.

 | OS                                        |                         |
 | ----------------------------------------- | ----------------------- |